Euclid Quick Data Release (Q1): From images to multiwavelength catalogues: the Euclid MERge Processing Function: Mapping of the point spread functions and convolution kernels

 The FWHM values reported for the propagated VIS and NIR PSFs in Table~\ref{tab:PSF and stars FWHM} are 30\% to 35\% larger than the corresponding input PSFs measured on the VIS and NIR calibrated frames \citep{Q1-TP002,Q1-TP003}.
 This is a result of the stacking procedure described in Sect.~\ref{subsect:mosaicing}.
 In particular, the use of a BILINEAR interpolation kernel instead of a LANCZOS3 kernel introduces an extra 15\% broadening of the PSFs.

 The multi-band photometry (described in Sect.~\ref{sect:photometry}) needs convolution kernels to homogenise the PSFs from the different bands.
-The algorithm we use to create the convolution kernels is based on Wiener filtering with a tunable regularization parameter.
-For each detected object, we compute convolution kernels from higher- to lower-resolution bands using the object PSF stamps generated in the previous step.
+The algorithm we used to create the convolution kernels is based on Wiener filtering with a tunable regularisation parameter.
+For each detected object, we computed convolution kernels from higher- to lower-resolution bands using the object PSF stamps generated in the previous step.
 A complete description of the kernel creation algorithm can be found in \cite{Boucaud2016}.